jameslunardi/powershell-library/AD-Sync-Solution/readme.md

 > **Note:** This is a complete enterprise-grade system that was used in production to manage user synchronisation across domains.
 It demonstrates advanced PowerShell development, enterprise security practices, and production operational procedures.

+## Disclaimer

+**Important:** This solution was originally developed for a specific enterprise environment and is provided as-is for educational and reference purposes.

+- **Original Development:** Created without AI assistance and used in production (June 2019 - June 2024)
+- **AI Enhancement:** Scripts have been sanitised and documented with AI assistance (August 2025)
+- **Testing Status:** Enhanced scripts have NOT been tested post-processing
+- **Use at Own Risk:** Test thoroughly in your environment before any production use
+- **Impact Warning:** This solution modifies Active Directory user accounts across domains
+- **Prerequisites:** Ensure appropriate AD backups, recovery procedures, and permissions
+- **Compliance:** Validate the solution meets your organization's compliance and audit requirements

+The author assumes no responsibility for any data loss, security issues, or operational problems resulting from the use of this code.
+Professional testing and validation are strongly recommended.

 ## Overview

 This solution provides automated synchronisation of user accounts between domains, including: